johnnycyberseed/ibm-zk/pages/Data Set___Type___VSAM___Key-Sequenced (KSDS).md

 - records accessed by key (the hashmap of VSAM)
 - created using the [[utility/IDCAMS]]'s ((6877e0f3-3ad1-4aa7-a2d7-068c7d4e2e7b)) with the ((6877e0f6-a278-4009-8565-f3711df822d1)) parameter
 - the key field has the following restrictions
-	- the key can be from 1 to 255 bytes
+	- can be from 1 to 255 bytes
 	- across all ((687662db-b23c-4fdf-bd60-3fa4aa27010c))s,
 		- the key length must be the same
+		- the key value must be unique
+	- the key value is immutable
+- also
-		-
+	- when a log
 	-
 	-